share-me/init_raspberry/README.md

 # What will be installed ?

-From scratch, configure your raspberry in some seconds!
+From scratch, configure your Raspberry in some seconds!
 Then install Radicale, a Cardav/Caldav server to store your contacts and agendas locally.
 Then install Duplicacy: a Backup software compatible with cloud services.